 2 EQUIPMENT

+2.1 Weighing Balance

-2.1 Weighing Balance– capable of weighing the specimen with a sensitivity of 1 mg.
+Capable of weighing the specimen with a sensitivity of 1 mg.

 3 PROCEDURE

 3.1 Take a test specimen and weigh it to an accuracy of 1 g (W1).
 Beat the fibre strand against a hard surface and shake to remove dust, mud and other foreign matter.
 Continue beating until the mass becomes reasonably constant.
 Separate out by hand the moss and sticks, if any, from the strand.
 Then determine the final mass of the strand to an accuracy of 1 g (W2).